FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Experiments

-We train our model end-to-end with AdamW~\cite{loshchilov2017decoupled} optimizer with the initial learning rate set to $10^{-3}$.
-We use cyclic cosine annealing learning rate schedule~\cite{loshchilov2016sgdr} that enables partial warm restart optimization, generally improving the convergence rate in gradient-based optimization.
-Note that we use a grid search to find a better hyperparameter set: we set $\lambda_\text{vgg}$ and $\lambda_\text{freq}$ to $0.1$.
+\textbf{Implementation Details} We train our model end-to-end with AdamW \citep{loshchilov2017decoupled} optimizer with the initial learning rate set to $10^{-3}$ and $\beta_1 = 0.9,\beta_2=0.999$ for 80 epochs.
+We use cyclic cosine annealing learning rate schedule~\citep{loshchilov2016sgdr} that enables partial warm restart optimization, generally improving the convergence rate in gradient-based optimization.
+To train the model on the video demoiré task, we conduct single-frame and multi-frame experiments with the following settings.
+Specifically, at the multi-frame experiments, we randomly sample three consecutive frames with batch size $8$ and crop a 384$\times$384 patch for training.
+In the single-frame experiments, we randomly sample a single frame and leverage it repetitively instead of consecutive frames.
+To get the final result in test time, we utilize the original resolution for all datasets followed by~\citep{dai2022video}.
+Note that we perform a grid search to find a better hyperparameter set using a mini version dataset~($\approx$20\%): we set $\lambda_\text{vgg}$ and $\lambda_\text{freq}$ to $0.1$.
 Moreover, we set the number of FSF blocks at the encoding and decoding stage to [2, 2, 4] for each scale.
 The entire architecture also contains 12 FSF blocks between the encoder and decoder.

-We use the following three evaluation metrics: (1) Peak Signal to Noise Ratio (PSNR), (2) Structural Similarity index (SSIM)~\cite{1284395}, and (3) Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable}.
-These metrics are widely used in the image demoiréing task (as well as other image restoration tasks) by quantifying the quality of generated outputs.
-PSNR quantifies pixel-level similarity, while SSIM~\cite{1284395} uses structural information (from pixel intensities, luminance, and contrasts), providing a more human-like perception metric.
-Lastly, LPIPS~\cite{zhang2018unreasonable} measures perceptual similarity by comparing high-level visual representations from pre-trained networks (e.g., ImageNet~\cite{5206848} pre-trained).
-To measure the performance of our model for the video demoiré task, we conduct single-frame and multi-frame experiments with the following settings.
-Specifically, at the multi-frame experiments, we randomly sample three consecutive frames with batch size $8$ and crop a 384$\times$384 patch for all experiments over VDmoire dataset~\cite{dai2022video}.
-In the single-frame experiments, we randomly sample a single frame and leverage it repetitively instead of consecutive frames.
+\textbf{Evaluation Metrics} We use the following three evaluation metrics: (1) Peak Signal to Noise Ratio (PSNR), (2) Structural Similarity index (SSIM) \citep{1284395}, and (3) Learned Perceptual Image Patch Similarity (LPIPS) \citep{zhang2018unreasonable}.
+These metrics are widely used in the image demoiréing task (as well as other image restoration tasks) to quantify the quality of generated outputs.
+PSNR quantifies pixel-level similarity, while SSIM~\citep{1284395} uses structural information (from pixel intensities, luminance, and contrasts), providing a more human-like perception metric.
+Lastly, LPIPS~\citep{zhang2018unreasonable} measures perceptual similarity by comparing high-level visual representations from pre-trained networks (e.g., ImageNet \citep{5206848} pre-trained).